MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-storage-service.md

 These SDK client classes currently allow only indirect access to the two HTTP headers Gridwich needs to manipulate, `x-ms-client-request-id` for operation context and `ETag` for object version.

+In Gridwich, a pair of provider classes dispense [BlobBaseClientProvider][ProvB] and [BlobContainerClientProvider][ProvC] functionality in units called *sleeves*.
+For details about sleeves, see [Storage sleeves](#storage-sleeves).

+Gridwich requires its storage mechanisms to work for both Azure Storage block blobs and containers.
+With distinct classes and Storage Service operations for blobs and containers, there's no ambiguity about whether a given storage operation relates to a blob or to a container.
+This article applies to both blobs and containers, except where noted.

-The following diagram illustrates the structure of the various classes and how instances relate to each other.
+The following diagram illustrates the structure of the various SDK and Gridwich classes, and how instances relate to each other.
 The arrows indicate "has a reference to."

 ![Diagram showing client object instance relationships between the Storage SDK classes.](media/gridwich-storage.png)

-Gridwich requires its storage mechanisms to work for both Azure Storage block blobs and containers.
-There are distinct classes and Storage Service operations for blobs and containers, so there's no ambiguity about whether a given storage operation relates to a blob or to a container.
-This article applies to both blobs and containers, except where noted.

-A pair of provider classes dispense [blob][ProvB] and [container][ProvC] functionality in units called *sleeves*.
-For details, see [Storage sleeves](#storage-sleeves).

 ## Pipeline policy

-Set the hook to manipulate the HTTP headers as a pipeline policy instance when you create the client instance.
+You set the hook to manipulate the HTTP headers as a pipeline policy instance when you create the client instance.
 You can set this policy only at client instance creation time, and you can't change the policy.
 The storage provider code using the client must be able to manipulate the header values during execution.
 The challenge is to make the storage provider and pipeline interact cleanly.

 For the Gridwich pipeline policy, see the [BlobClientPipelinePolicy][Pipeline] class.